Post-Effective Requirements

 FAIR, EQUITABLE AND ETHICAL PRINCIPLES [CCR § 260.238]*

-As an investment adviser Licensed with the Commissioner, you and your investment adviser representatives are fiduciaries and have a duty to act primarily for the benefit of your clients.
-As a fiduciary you should act in good faith and exercise the highest standard of care.
-You are expected to be loyal to your clients and to avoid or disclose any conflict of interest that could impair the advice given to your clients.
-You also have the duty and responsibility to only engage in activities that promote fair, equitable and ethical principles.
-Activities that do not promote fair, equitable and ethical principles are found in CCR § 260.238.
+As a registered investment adviser, you and your investment adviser representatives are fiduciaries and have a duty to act in your client’s best interest.
+As a fiduciary, you should act in good faith and exercise the highest standard of care.
+You are expected to be loyal to your clients and to avoid any conflict of interest that could impair the advice given to your clients.
+You also have the duty and responsibility to only engage in activities that promote fair, equitable, and ethical principles.
+Activities that do not promote fair, equitable, and ethical principles are found in CCR §260.238.

-The minimum financial requirements do not apply if you are Licensed as a broker-dealer under Code Section 25210.
+The minimum financial requirements do not apply if you are Licensed as a broker-dealer under Code §25210.

 FINANCIAL FILING REQUIREMENTS